 The structure and functioning of healthcare systems are greatly influenced by the economic and political environment.
 Healthcare reforms are essential for the development of the healthcare service.
-Systematic approach and science-based techniques lead to efficient healthcare management, which plays an important role in the reform process and improvement of the competitiveness of the healthcare systems.
+Systematic approach and science-based techniques lead to the efficient healthcare management, which plays an important role in the reform process and improvement of the competitiveness of the healthcare systems.
 This provides the opportunity to the developing countries to enhance their healthcare and to reach the level of well-functioning systems of the developed countries.

-In our current research, we analyzed and compared the situation in the healthcare systems of Hungary and Serbia.
-These are two former socialist countries in which political regime changes, together with the shift in the structure of the economic systems took place at different times and resulted in differences in the economic growth rates over the past two decades.
-Hungary became an EU member state in 2004, while Serbia has undergone major changes in the social system (including the healthcare system) since 2000, and in March 2012 Serbia became a candidate for EU membership.
-In both countries, the identification and assessment of the competencies, knowledge, skills, attitudes, and initiation of adequate training programs, and studies of professional development are essential for effective healthcare management, including leadership and providing proper healthcare service consequently.
+In this current research, the situation in the healthcare systems of Hungary and Serbia were analysed and compared.
+Thus, these are two former socialist countries in which political regime changes, together with the shift in the structure of the economic systems that took place at different times, thereby resulting to differences in the economic growth rates over the past two decades.
+Hungary became an EU member state in 2004, while Serbia has undergone throughout major changes in the social system (including the healthcare system) since 2000.
+In March 2012, Serbia became a candidate for EU membership.

+In both countries, the identification and assessment of the competences, knowledge, skills, attitudes and initiation of adequate training programs, and studies of professional development are essential for effective healthcare management, including leadership and providing proper healthcare service consequently.

-Central and Eastern European (CEE) countries are facing increasing challenges in the provision of equitable and comprehensive healthcare for their citizens, including a number of factors (e.g., changing demographics, and the continual launch of new premium-priced medicines).
+Central and Eastern European (CEE) countries are facing increasing challenges in the provision of equitable and comprehensive healthcare for their citizens, which is based on factors such as changing demographics and the continual launch of new premium priced medicines.
 Some CEE countries do well in this respect, but many do not, particularly in the Balkans (Brien et al. 2019).
 In the past 23 years, the post-socialist restructuring of health system funding and management patterns has brought many changes to small Balkan markets, putting them under increasing pressure to follow the advancing globalization (Jakovljevic, 2013).
-Dissatisfaction with healthcare remains widespread with restricted access to healthcare.
+Dissatisfaction with healthcare remains widespread with restricted access to the healthcare.
 The process of enhancing this may require greater investment and a shift of focus in specific areas.
-Seven countries in the region rank below 70th globally in the aggregate health ranking and average satisfaction levels with healthcare remain low at 57%, representing only a three-percentage point increase from a decade ago (Brien, 2019).
-Issues with the quality and accessibility of healthcare services are not just a matter of underfunding.
+Seven countries in the region rank below 70th globally in the aggregate health ranking, and average satisfaction levels with healthcare remain low at 57%, representing only a three-percentage point increase from a decade ago (Brien, 2019).
+Issues with quality and accessibility of healthcare services are not just a matter of underfunding.
 Socioeconomic inequalities in healthcare access are still growing across the region (Jakovljevic, 2013).
-Countries should learn from each other how to address these challenges and maintain sustainable systems.
+Countries should learn from each other on how to address these challenges and maintain sustainable systems.